Seal stones were used to mark documents and goods, serving as symbols of authority and authenticity in many ancient societies.

 Napoleon Bonaparte’s Marengo Gold Sword

-The close-up above reveals extraordinary Parisian craft: the grip wrapped in alternating bands of mother-of-pearl and gold wire; the pommel cast as a gold lion’s head — symbol of imperial command; the guard bearing a carved portrait medallion in relief; the blade beginning below with fine engraved military decoration.
-Napoleon was exacting about his personal weapons — this sword was custom-made to fit his small hands.
+The craftsmanship is remarkable: the grip wrapped in alternating bands of mother-of-pearl and gold wire; the pommel cast as a lion’s head in solid gold; the guard bearing a carved portrait medallion.
+Napoleon was exacting about his personal weapons — this blade was custom-fitted to his small hands.
 The wear on the grip is real.
-This sword saw battle.
+This sword was not decorative.
+It sold in 2007 for €4.8 million to France’s Fonds des Musées Nationaux, ensuring it remained within French national heritage.

 Original OwnerNapoléon Bonaparte (1769–1821)

-Carried AtBattle of Marengo; Egyptian Campaign
+Carried AtMarengo 1800 & Egyptian Campaign

 Craftedc.
 1798–1800, Paris